breylaude/blog/_posts/2023-09-15-overstimulation-rant.md

 Whoever runs the world, the 1% of the 1%, the nerds, the tech giants, the elite;

-They dont care nearly as much as they'd like you to think they do.
+They don't care nearly as much as they'd like you to think they do.